guilhermehas/projeto/README.md

 #### Distances
 `-d --distance-function`

 You may also change the distance function with the short command `-d` or its longer form `--distance-function`.
-Currently, there are Euclidian Distance `dist` [default] and Cosine Distance `cos-dist`.
+Currently, there are Euclidian Distance `dist` [default] and Cosine Similarities `cos-dist`.

 #### Differente Files and File Pahts